Early Life

 Philanthropy

-Moshkovich is known for his philanthropic activities, particularly in education.
-He funded a project to establish a school for gifted children in Kommunarka (New Moscow), with the goal of placing graduates at top global universities.
-He also supports the Higher School of Economics and Belgorod State Research University, as well as the Jewish Museum and Tolerance Center in Moscow.
+Moshkovich is known for his philanthropic activities, which include funding a school for gifted children in Kommunarka (New Moscow).
+The project cost is estimated at $250 million.
+He is also a donor and member of the Board of Trustees of the National Research University – Higher School of Economics in Moscow and Belgorod State Research University, as well as the Jewish Museum and Tolerance Center in Moscow.